 There are many math courses at Harvard, most offered by the math department but some offered by other departments as well.
 The Math Department has put together a document detailing the different introductory math courses they offer.
 For computer science students, the following are good ways to satisfy the concentration requirements for first year students that placed into Math 21a (or sophomores that completed the Math 1ab sequence).
 These are not the only way to satisfy the requirements, see here for more details.

 Math 21b or Math 22a is a common choice for a linear algebra course.
-While multivariate calculus is not required for Computer Science, it is useful and so many students will also take Math 21a: Multivariate Calculus, though it is possible skip it and only take Math 21b.
+While multivariate calculus is not required for Computer Science, it is useful and so many students will take a calculus and linear algebra sequence such as Math 21a/b.
 While it is common to take Math 21a before Math 21b, the courses can be taken in any order and both courses are offered in both the fall and the spring.
-Most students that take the Math 21 sequence (as opposed to proof-based math courses such as Math 23/25/55) will want to take CS 20: Discrete Mathematics for Computer Science in the spring, since the latter will prepare you for CS theory courses such as CS 121 and CS 124.
+Most students that take the Math 21 sequence (as opposed to proof-based math courses such as Math 25 / 55) will want to take CS 20: Discrete Mathematics for Computer Science in the spring, since the latter will prepare you for CS theory courses such as CS 121 and CS 124.
 (Students that take Math 22 / 23 or AM 22 which involve some proofs should decide whether or not CS 20 is for them on a case by case basis, and are always welcome to contact their advisors or the CS 20 instructors for advice.)
 Another potential good sequence is Math 23a+c.

-Applied Math 22a: Solving and Optimizing/Math 22a: Linear Algebra and Vector Analysis in the fall and CS 20: Discrete Mathematics for Computer Science can be a good combination in your first year if you’re interested in the Computer Science concentration.
+Taking Applied Math 22a: Solving and Optimizing/Math 22a: Linear Algebra and Vector Analysis in the fall and CS 20: Discrete Mathematics for Computer Science in the spring can be a good combination in your first year if you’re interested in the Computer Science concentration.
 AM 22a satisfies the linear algebra requirement, while CS 20 is a technical elective that prepares you for theory and other CS courses.
 Multivariate calculus is very useful for both CS and other areas, and so taking Applied Math 22b: Integrating and Approximating in the spring of your first year can be a good idea.
 A multivariate calculus course such as AM 22b is not required for CS if you take Statistics 110, but it is required for other concentrations, and so taking this course is a good way to keep your options open.

 If you enjoy math and proofs, and want to take a deeper introductory sequence than the above, you can take the Math 25a/b or the Math 55a/b.
 Both are proof-based courses, but the latter is much more work intensive, and requires some prior math background.
 While neither is required for the CS concentration, students that take these courses will find them useful for the more mathematical aspects of CS such as theory and programming languages.
 Students that take Math 25 or 55 can and should skip CS 20 and catch up on the discrete math needed via self study.

 Although it is not required, we recommend all CS students take Statistics 110: Probability or a more advanced course on probability.
 Probability and statistics are essential for many areas of CS including artificial intelligence, machine learning, and theoretical CS, and are also important for general “data literacy”.
 Most CS students take Stat 110 in their sophomore or junior fall.

 We suggest exploring this website for more information about the concentration and requirements.
 Many students find our page on courses that count towards the concentration especially helpful.